distributed-lab/icp-ccmp/README.md

 ## How it work

-CCMP is a comprehensive cross-chain communication solution that operates through three distinct modules, each serving a crucial role in enabling seamless interaction between diverse blockchain networks.
+CCMP is a comprehensive cross-chain communication solution that operates through distinct modules, each serving a crucial role in enabling seamless interaction between diverse blockchain networks.

-### Listener
+### Daemons

-The Listener Module is responsible for monitoring and capturing events from various smart contracts deployed across different blockchain networks.
+The Daemons Module is responsible for monitoring and capturing events from various smart contracts deployed across different blockchain networks.

 Event Monitoring: The module continuously listens to predefined events from the smart contracts on the chains it supports.
 These events can include transaction requests, asset transfers, or any other form of inter-chain communication.